openjdk/guide/src/index.md

 ## Milestones and phases

-Throughout the release there are a number of milestones and phases that defines where in the release cycle we are.
+Throughout the release there are a number of milestones and phases that define where in the release cycle we are.

 [**The start of a release**]{#release-start}
 :    Since development is always ongoing in the mainline repository ([openjdk/jdk](https://github.com/openjdk/jdk)), the start of a new release can be said to begin when the former release is forked of from mainline.
 After the start of the release follows six months of development to implement and integrate all the cool stuff that will go into the next release.
 After these six months rampdown begins.